 During attention, each layer computes Key and Value projections for every token.
 Without caching, each decode step would have to rerun the full prefix through the model and recompute old K/V tensors again and again.
 That repeated work gets expensive fast as the sequence grows.

-Analogy (shipment trace): The KV cache is like a shipment trace you build while processing an order conversation.
-For each token already processed, the model stores key routing facts (K) and useful details (V).
-When the next token references earlier context, the model reads that trace instead of re-deriving the whole prompt from scratch.
-The trace grows with each token, and its size determines how many concurrent conversations fit in GPU memory.
+Mental model (attention state): The KV cache is the reusable attention state for tokens already seen.
+For each processed token, the model stores key routing vectors (K) and value content vectors (V).
+When the next token attends to earlier context, the model reads those tensors instead of re-deriving the whole prefix from scratch.
+The cache grows with each token, and its size determines how many concurrent sequences fit in GPU memory.

 The KV cache stores these K and V tensors.
 As the sequence grows, the KV cache accumulates data for each token to avoid redundant calculations.
 This step-by-step accumulation allows the model to compute attention for only the newest token against the historical cache.
 The trace below shows how the cache expands with each generated token: